|Title:||Baseball Head Coach|

 While at the University of Maine (1972-76), Flaherty received his undergraduate degree in secondary education with a double major in history and math.
 He received a master’s degree in administration from Southern Maine in 1981.

 Flaherty received many honors for his outstanding play while a member of the Black Bears’ baseball program, including selection to the NCAA Division I All-American Baseball Team in 1975.
 He was a key member of the Black Bears’ College World Series team in 1976, played in the Cape Cod Baseball League and was a member of the Pan American Team in 1976.
 Flaherty was inducted into the University of Maine Sports Hall of Fame in 1992, and into the State of Maine Baseball Hall of Fame in 1993.
+He will be inducted into the Maine Sports Hall of Fame this May.

 The Flaherty Years